 We normally take advantage of the long Thanksgiving weekend to head out, and this year it was out to Death Valley with a few of our friends from American Adventurist.

 It started as an awesome evening.
-I had gone to Disney for Mickey’s Halloween Party with some girlfriends, and we dressed … Continue reading Halloween Ends With a Bang
+I had gone to Disney for Mickey’s Halloween Party with some girlfriends, and we dressed up as the villains.
+Aside from missing Baby W, and having to pump in the car to and from, we had a fantastic time!
+We arrived home, happy and tired, a little after midnight.
+After … Read more Halloween Ends With a Bang